vitalif/vitastor/docs/config/pool.en.md

 - Default: 131072

 Block size for this pool.
 The value from /vitastor/config/global is used when unspecified.
-If your cluster has OSDs with different block sizes then pool must be restricted by [osd_tags](#osd_tags) to only include OSDs with matching block size.
+Only OSDs with matching block_size are used for each pool.
+If you want to further restrict OSDs for the pool, use [osd_tags](#osd_tags).

 Read more about this parameter in [Cluster-Wide Disk Layout Parameters](layout-cluster.en.md#block_size).